material-components/material-components-web/packages/mdc-ripple/README.md

 #### Sass API

-In order to fully style states as well as the ripple effect for pressed state, both `mdc-ripple` mixins below must be included, as well as either the basic or advanced `mdc-states` mixins documented below.
+In order to fully style states as well as the ripple effect for pressed state, `mdc-ripple-surface` and one of the two `mdc-ripple-radius` mixins below must be included, as well as either the basic or advanced `mdc-states` mixins documented below.

 Once these styles are in place for a component, it is feasible to further override only the parts necessary (e.g. `mdc-states` specifically) for specific variants (e.g. for flat vs. raised buttons).